Knowledge-Wisdom-Understanding/recon/README.md

 python3 recon.py -t 10.10.10.10 -i dns http httpcms ssl sslcms sort_urls aquatone source
 ```

-The remaining services module is dependent on the fulltcp module.
+The remaining services module is also dependent on the topports and or fulltcp module.
+Now you can skip doing a fulltcp scan if the target is slow.
+However, be advised,
+The UDP nmap scan is bundled with the fulltcp module currently, so skipping fulltcp module
+will result in missing some udp enumeration.

 To Scan + Enumerate all IPv4 addr's in ips.txt file